farshaddavoudi/ExcelWizard/README.md

 # How to Use
 1- Register EasyExcelGenerator Service in your application (API or Blazor) by using `AddEasyExcelServices` extension.
 ```
+// Has a `isBlazorApp` argument (default is `false`).
+In case of using in Blazor application, pass the true value to register necessary services.
 // Has an optional argument for ServiceLifeTime.
 The default lifetime is Scoped.
 builder.Services.AddEasyExcelServices();
 ```